Interactions-Nexus/Nexus-Wiki/tritium++/names.md

 `signature` : The signature hash.

-`contracts` : The array of contracts bound to this transaction and their details with opcodes.&#x20;
+`contracts` : The array of contracts bound to this transaction and their details with opcodes.
 {

-&#x20;`id` : The sequential ID of this contract within the transaction.
+`id` : The sequential ID of this contract within the transaction.

 `OP` : The contract operation.
 Can be CREATE | MODIFY | TRANSFER | CLAIM.